jota191/xmonad-config/README.md

 ###### About
-Contains configuration files for my xmonad manager
+Contains files for my xmonad manager config

 ###### Instructions